SitecorePowerShell/Book/interactive-dialogs.md

 ### Variable Settings

+The `Read-Variable` command provides a way to prompt the user for information and then generate variables with those values.

 **Example:** The following displays a dialog with a dropdown.

 **Note:** The name *selectedOption* will result in a variable that contains the selected option.